Emanuel Santos: Second bust

 In 2018, Bleacher Report commissioned Santos to create a "more traditional interpretation" bust of Ronaldo with a "more serious" demeanor.
 The original sculpture will continue to be displayed at Cristiano Ronaldo International Airport.
 Santos has said the reception his first bust received had a negative impact on him and his family.
 He completed work on the sculpture in March.
 Santos' reaction to seeing the bust for the first time was released by Bleacher Report, on the one year anniversary of the original sculpture's unveiling.

 The sports website published a documentary video about Santos, in which he said: "The first Ronaldo bust, if I hadn't done it the way I did, it would've already been forgotten a long time ago.
 So, sometimes it's necessary to have a certain bravery to go against the usual and have an impact.
 Because even though there are people who mock and make negative comments, there are still many people who value it.
 And what I've learned through all this time is that no matter how few people can see the positive side of the work, they are enough to give us strength."
 Santos also said he remains proud of the original bust.

 Diario AS said "the new bust far more loyal to reality", and entertainment.ie said "the finished product is altogether more acceptable.
 We dare say that even the man himself might grudgingly accept the likeness this time."
 ESPN's Chris Wright wrote, "The second bust is undoubtedly a lot more polished and lifelike, though it also lacks the naive charm of the wonky original."
 Tom Doyle of London Evening Standard called the bust "brilliant" and "impressive".

 Following the 2021 installation of the statue of Diana, Princess of Wales at London's Kensington Palace, Ron McKay of The Herald said the sculpture was "nearly, but not quite" as "awful" as the bust of Ronaldo at Madeira Airport, which he said "looked more like The Head from Art Attack than the footballer".
 McKay wrote, "A second attempt by sculptor Emanuel Santos was little better – it was bland, but at least it resembled a human, just not Ronaldo."

 Bust of Gareth Bale

 In 2017, the Irish bookmaker Paddy Power commissioned Santos to make a bust of Ronaldo's then team-mate, the Welsh footballer Gareth Bale.
 The bust was unveiled in Cardiff before the 2017 UEFA Champions League Final at the city's Millennium Stadium.
-The bust is worth approximately £25,000 and weighs 40 kg.
+The bust was valued at approximately £25,000 and weighs 40 kg.
 It was made in Porto, Portugal, and took 264 hours to create.